jsaroni/QStackPro/README.md

 # QStackPro
 QStackPro is a high-performance, full-stack quantum computing software development kit designed to unify quantum algorithm design, simulation, and execution within a single integrated platform.
 Built for researchers and developers, QStackPro enables seamless development of advanced quantum workflows, from low-level circuit construction to large-scale hybrid quantum–classical applications.

 At its core, QStackPro provides a comprehensive SDK environment combining modular libraries, compiler toolchains, and runtime systems that bridge the gap between theoretical quantum algorithms and practical deployment.
-Like modern quantum SDKs, it supports circuit design, operator manipulation, and execution across simulators and hardware backends, enabling flexible and hardware-agnostic development.